Depot fire latest to spotlight Bangladesh industrial safety

 He said it was important to maintain distance from containers with any hazardous chemicals.

-Firefighters said more than one dozen containers had hydrogen peroxide, which helped spread the fire after the explosion, but it was not clear what caused the initial explosion.
+Firefighters said more than one dozen containers had hydrogen peroxide, which helped spread the fire after the explosion, but it was not clear what caused the initial explosion to be so powerful.

+The head of the country's fire service department regretted that they did not get anyone from the depot's management to get details about the containers and the chemicals when they were working at the scene.

 Bangladeshi media were critical of the institutional capacity in ensuring safety at such facility.